How to Save Money on Christmas Spending This Holiday Season

 2. Purchase discounted gifts cards to your favorite stores

-Any time you’re shopping online or in-store, make sure to check for discounted gift cards on Raise.
+Any time you’re shopping online or in-store, make sure to check for discounted gift cards on sites like Raise.com.
 Raise sells gift cards for less than they’re worth, some of which are more than 30% off.

 If you’ve already signed up for Rakuten, search for Raise in your Rakuten portal, then click the link to Raise to purchase a discounted gift card.
 This will earn you 1% cashback from Rakuten.
 You’ll also receive $10 cashback for signing up for Rakuten if you’re a new customer and a $5 credit on Raise to purchase your first gift card.